weibeld-personalisation/windows/README.md

 # Windows Setup

-Step-by-step guide for making a Windows machine bearable and usable (i.e. macOS/Linux-like).
+Step-by-step guide for making a Windows machine more macOS/Linux-like as quick as possible.

 > The instructions in this repository have been tested with **Windows 10**.